Nibelungen

 And in what a remarkable way are described such figures as Brunnhilde of Iceland, and Siegfried:

-• By means of what he has acquired through his victory over the Niebelungen, he gains special qualities which are expressed in the epic when it is said that he can make himself invisible, that he is invulnerable in a certain respect, that he has, moreover, forces which the ordinary Gunther has not!
+• By means of what he has acquired through his victory over the Nibelungen, he gains special qualities which are expressed in the epic when it is said that he can make himself invisible, that he is invulnerable in a certain respect, that he has, moreover, forces which the ordinary Gunther has not!

 • For the latter cannot win Brunnhilde who is not to be conquered by an ordinary mortal.